qaleadbox/leadbox-of-tricks/README.md

 * Processes should start when tap ENTER
 * When clicked outsite pop up, it closes and the data disappear
+* For check coming soon images, change the stockNumber column to the first on the output CSV file

 # Goal